 NSBO Work Plan

-This initiative has been an excellent vehicle to fast track and promote officals’ development.
+This initiative has been an excellent vehicle to promote and fast track both male and female officials.
+CBOC’s direction is to recruit officials under the age of 25 for advancement at the national level.
 Numerous officials identified through this initiative have advanced to the NSSAF Championships and Summer Nationals.
-This year’s list is as follows:
+To date, the list is as follows:

 Stephanie Hiltz Doug Walker

 Jim Bryan AJ Simmonds

 NSBO needs to continue to revise the list of referee coaches and provide appropriate training.
 Funding will be required to produce desired results.

 Jennifer McKenzie and Greg Parsons have been trained on this initiative and will be working with Chris Holland, Provincial Assessor on the implementation phase.

 Last year’s plan was to conduct training sessions with referee coaches during the D1Boys Tournament.
 Since we were unable to complete this initiative, a new plan of action will need to be devised by Chris Holland.